GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/apps/helm/wordpress/README.md

     helm install ./charts/wordpress-gcp/ --set google.projectId=[PROJECT_ID] --generate-name
     ```

+1. The wordpress creation can take up to 10-15 minutes.
+Throughout the process you can check the status of various components:

+    ```bash
+    # check the status of sqlinstance
+    kubectl describe sqlinstance [VALUE of database.instanceName]
+    # check the status of wordpress pod (the output should show that both containers are ready)
+    kubectl get pods wordpress-0
+    ```

-1. Check the status of your database by running `kubectl describe sqlinstance wp-db`.
-Once the database is created, obtain the external IP address of your WordPress application by checking `kubectl get svc wordpress-external`.
+    Once the pods are ready, obtain the external IP address of your WordPress application by checking:

+    ```bash
+    kubectl get svc wordpress-external
+    ```

     Navigate to this address and validate that you see WordPress installation page.

 1. Clean up the installation: